Attendance and Withdrawals

-Middlesex University is keen to support all students to help enhance their academic potential.
-One of the ways we can do this is by monitoring attendance which will allow us to work with you to resolve issues that may prevent you from attending.
+Middlesex University Dubai is keen to ensure all students enhance their academic potential.
+One of the ways we do this is by monitoring attendance, which allows us to work with students to resolve any issues that may prevent students from attending classes.

-You should attend all scheduled classes and prescribed activities.
-For each module, the attendance requirements will be listed in your Module Handbooks.
-Generally you are expected to attend at least 75% of the scheduled taught sessions for each module – in many cases the requirements are higher (check your Module Handbooks).
+Students should attend all scheduled classes and activities.
+For each module, attendance requirements will be detailed in the Module Handbook.
+Students are generally expected to attend at least 75% of the scheduled taught sessions for each module; however, in many cases the requirements are higher.

 Absence from the University

-If you experience difficulties beyond your control which prevent you attending, it is your responsibility to:
+If students experience difficulties beyond their control which prevent them from attending class, it is their responsibility to:

-- To report any period of absence, in the case of unavoidable circumstances only, to the Student Office within 7 calendar days of the absence period by filling the Leave of Absence form.
+- Report any period of absence, in the case of unavoidable circumstances only, to the Student Office within 7 calendar days of the absence period by filling the Leave of Absence form.
 For IFP students, the form must be filled within 1 working day.

-- To fill the Leave of Absence form accurately and completely, and to attach valid evidence as proof of excused absence.
+- Fill the Leave of Absence form accurately and completely, and to attach valid evidence as proof of excused absence.

-- To inform the Student Office immediately in writing if you are withdrawing/ interrupting from a programme of study by filling the relevant form (Withdrawal of Studies or Temporary Withdrawal).
+- Inform the Student Office immediately if withdrawing/deferring from a programme of study by filling in the relevant form (Withdrawal of Studies or Temporary Withdrawal).

 Withdrawal from the University

 The University lays down formal regulations about withdrawal from the University.
-The main points are:
+The main points of which are:

-- It is for you to decide whether it is more helpful for you to withdraw from the University temporarily or permanently.
-We strongly advise that you discuss this decision with your Programme Coordinator or a member of the Student Office as there may be other options available to you such as interrupting your studies for a period (see ‘Temporary Withdrawal’ in this section).
-Also, there will be financial implications to withdrawing and it is important that you fully understand what these are before making the final decision to withdraw.
+- Students need to decide whether or not it is more appropriate for them to withdraw from their studies temporarily or permanently.
+We strongly advise that students discuss their options with their Campus Programme Coordinator or a member of the Student Office before making their decision.
+Students must also be aware that there will be financial implications to withdrawing and it is important for them to fully understand these implications before making the final decision to permanently withdraw.

-- It is important that you specify the date on which you are withdrawing as well as your last date of attendance, as this will impact on any financial liability that you may incur.
-Should you wish to return to the University within two years of withdrawal (or transfer to another campus/institution), you will need to inform the Student Office before the start of the academic year.
-If you return more than two years after the date of withdrawal, interruption or transfer, you will need to make a fresh application for admission via the Admissions Office.
+- It is important that students specify the date on which they will withdraw, along with their last day of attendance as this will impact on any financial liability they may incur.
+Students who wish to return to the University within two years of withdrawal (or transfer to another campus/institution), will need to inform the Student Office before the start of the academic year.
+If students return more than two years after the date of withdrawal, deferral or transfer, they will need to make a fresh application for admission with the Admissions Department.